Richardson Electronics (RELL) & Its Peers Head-To-Head Review

 |2.48

 As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 21.35%.
-Given Richardson Electronics’ rivals higher possible upside, analysts plainly believe Richardson Electronics has less favorable growth aspects than its rivals.
+Given Richardson Electronics’ competitors higher possible upside, analysts clearly believe Richardson Electronics has less favorable growth aspects than its competitors.

 About Richardson Electronics